HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 When considering which resource hints you should use for third-party resources, you need to evaluate the priority and role of each third party on your application's loading experience and whether the costs are justified.

-Prioritising third-party resources over your own content is potentially a warning sign, however there are cases when this is recommended.
-As an example, if we look at cookie notice scripts; which are required in the European Union by <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">General Data Protection Regulation</a>; these are usually accompanied by a `dns-prefetch` or `preconnect` script as they are highly obtrusive to the user experience and also a prerequisite for some site functions, such as serving personalised ads.
+Prioritizing third-party resources over your own content is potentially a warning sign, however there are cases when this is recommended.
+As an example, if we look at cookie notice scripts; which are required in the European Union by <a href="https://en.wikipedia.org/wiki/General_Data_Protection_Regulation">General Data Protection Regulation</a>; these are usually accompanied by a `dns-prefetch` or `preconnect` script as they are highly obtrusive to the user experience and also a prerequisite for some site functions, such as serving personalized ads.

 <figure>
   <table>